Lemoncode/pragmatic-drag-and-drop-tutorial-typescript/01-simple-kanban/04-drop-card/README.md

 # 04 Drop Card

-Let's implement the drop area on the cards, so we can intersperse cards when dropping them.
+Let's implement the drop area in the cards so we can drop cards between them..

 ## Step by Step

-We start from the previous example, copy it, install dependencies, and run the project.
+We start from the previous example, you can copy it, install dependencies, and run the project.

 ```bash
 npm install